Lets talk about how the ACLU of South Dakota has made small, yet significant shifts in its day-to-day practices and we welcome you to do the same.

 Many gender-neutral pronouns exist.
 The most commonly used one is “they, them, theirs.”
 Although the use of “they, them, theirs” to describe a singular person may be unusual for some, the fabulous thing about language is that it changes and evolves.

-In September, Merriam-Webster officially added the nonbinary pronoun “they” as an entry in its dictionary.
 The word “they” can be used to refer to a single person whose gender identity is nonbinary along with three other separate definitions.

 Why is the ACLU of South Dakota doing this?